 Join us in leveraging the incredible power of Pauahi’s gift.

-To further broaden the reach of KS and in its pursuit of 20-year vision of a thriving lāhui, the foundation transitioned over to KS in July 2016 to be under the umbrella of Kamehameha Schools Office of Advancement.
+To further broaden the reach of KS and in its pursuit of 20-year vision of a thriving lāhui, the foundation is now managed under the umbrella of Kamehameha Schools Office of Advancement.